davidbegin/python-in-the-morning/Week21/Friday/GOALS.md

 - Program Python

-- Add Types to our Project
+- More Types in our Project

-- Fix Bugs

-- Follow our Hearts

 - Learn Things

 - Have Fun!

+- Follow Our Dreams!